a-karis/tripleo/nfs-backed-storage/nfs-for-glance-and-cinder.md

 # Using NFS storage for Glance images and for Cinder volumes
 By default, TripleO only covers backing Glance and Cinder with NFS.
-In order to configura NFS backed Nova ephemeral storage, we will need to use pre-deployment hooks.
+In order to configure NFS backed Nova ephemeral storage, we will need to use pre-deployment hooks.
 This document therefore only covers Glance and Cinder.

 ## Resources